mikkokam/NUI/README.md

 **Abstraction for UI design:**

-Input:  one or more touches, x and y (Hammer.js used by Ionic can track many touches simultaneously - take a look at  'touches' under the event when doing a pinch or rotate with many fingers).
+Input:  one or more touches, x and y.
+Hammer.js used by Ionic can track many touches simultaneously - take a look at  'touches' under the event when doing a pinch or rotate with many fingers.
 Accelerometer data.
 Effect from other elements via collisions, and links such as hinges and springs.

 Output: transform a DOM element by any combo of 'translateX', 'translateY', 'translateZ', 'rotateX','rotateY','rotateZ','scale', 'scaleX','scaleY'.
 Apply multipliers (magnitude and reversing effects) and functions.